katherine-benjamin/scdiv-paper/README.md

-This directory contains the notebooks and data used to generate the figures in the paper "Diversity in transcriptomics without cell types", which introduces the [`scdiv`](https://github.com/katherine-benjamin/scdiv) package.
-Each figure has one [marimo](https://marimo.io) notebook under `notebooks/` that reads its inputs from `data/` and writes to `figures/`.
+This directory contains the notebooks and data used to generate the figures in the paper "Diversity in transcriptomics without cell types".

+LC diversity is computed with the `scdiv` package available at https://github.com/katherine-benjamin/scdiv.

+Each figure in the paper is associated to one [marimo](https://marimo.io) notebook under `notebooks/` that reads its inputs from `data/` and writes to `figures/`.

 | Notebook | Paper figure | Output | Inputs |